Three Dog Night

 37 John Street (843) 853-2252 | Monday – Thursday (12 pm – 6 pm) Friday (10 am – 6 pm)

-Due to the threat of Hurricane Dorian and its impact on travel, Three Dog Night, originally scheduled for Saturday, September 7, is being rescheduled to Wednesday, January 22, 2020.
+Due to Hurricane Dorian, Three Dog Night, originally scheduled for Saturday, September 7, was rescheduled to Wednesday, January 22, 2020.

 Patrons are encouraged to hang on to their original tickets as these will be honored for the new date.
 We are sorry for any inconvenience this may cause and look forward to seeing you at the rescheduled date.
 Patrons who cannot make the new date can get a refund from their original point of purchase.